muhammadujangirawan/Simple-RestFull-Api-with-Node.js-and-Express-Framework/README.md

 ## Running Application
 Import api.sql database on the local web server your computer. then run command localhost:3000/api/login using Postman application with method used is POST parameter (username and password).
-If successful response is displayed in the form of json with the following output
+If successful output will be displayed in json format.

 <pre>
 <code>